seathunter/Service-Search/README.md

 7. On line 13, change the third parameter of the function to the password you have set up to your mysql (it is currently 'student');
 8. After all of the steps mentioned above, go ahead and install dependencies.
 9. run command npm run seeding to seed the data to your database
+10. run npm start to start up the server

 ## Requirements